The City of Vancouver is divided into many zoning districts. Each zoning district has a corresponding district schedule in the

-The City of Vancouver is divided into many zoning districts.
-Each zoning district has a corresponding district schedule in the Zoning and Development By-Law.
-For an explanation of the Zoning and Development By-Law, scroll to the bottom of this page.
 The following is a brief description of the intent - a statement of what a particular zone is meant to achieve - of district schedules.
 The Zoning and Development By-Laws and applicable official development plan by-laws must be consulted for a definitive statement of district schedule intent and regulations.
 Where a zoning district applies to one specific area of the city, the area is noted in parenthesis.

 RA (Limited Agriculture District)RA-1